-• 1 female participant died due to COVID-19 pneumonia reported(b) (6) days after receiving Dose 2 of placebo.
-This participant was diagnosed based on a local COVID-19 test that could not be confirmed as protocol-approved and was not confirmed by a test result from the central laboratory (case was not evaluable for efficacy analyses).
-This participant had unrelated SAEs that were diagnosed and reported prior to their death that are discussed further in Section 2.5.5.5.2.
+the central laboratory (case was not evaluable for efficacy analyses).
+This participant had unrelated SAEs that were diagnosed and reported prior to their death that are discussed further in Section 2.5.5.5.5.2.

-• 1 female participant died due to a road traffic accident occurring(b) (6) days after receiving Dose 2.
+• 1 female participant died due to a road traffic accident occurring 73 days after receiving Dose 2.

-2.5.5.5.4.2.
+2.5.5.4.2.
 Open-Label Follow-Up Period - Original BNT162b2 Participants